You can check if a property is in a former coal mining area and order a mining report if it is.

 You can check to see if a wider area is affected by coal mining.

-Search the Gazetteer to see if an area requires a coal mining and brine subsidence claim report.
+Search the Gazetteer to see if an area requires a coal mining subsidence claim report.

 You can also search using the interactive map.